 Bill Roderick, of Ottawa, Ont., has been in business for 57 years.
 As a long-time philatelic dealer, he specializes in Canada, Great Britain and the British Colonies.
 “People know me, and they know what I’ve got.
 I’ve been doing it long enough,” said Roderick, who will have his usual inventory at the upcoming National Postage Stamp and Coin Show in Mississauga.

-At the upcoming show in Mississauga, Lighthouse will be featuring some new products: coin boxes, magnifiers, and the new series of banknote albums
+This year marks Lighthouse’s 101st anniversary as well as its 46th year distributing hobby supplies in Canada.
+At the upcoming show in Mississauga, Lighthouse will be featuring some new products: coin boxes, magnifiers, and the new series of banknote albums.

 LIGHTHOUSE NUMISMATICS • Greg Jones / 902-452-8131 / firstname.lastname@example.org